jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 `make install`

 # **Jailbreak Directory**
-/var/jb
+- /var/jb

-Equivalent to the previous root (this directory supports third-party APP read/write permissions, which can be used for process data interaction)
+Ths is equivalent to root but just in `/var/jb`, as this directory supports external read/write permissions, which can be used for data for tweaks.

 # **Font Directory**
-/var/jb/Library/Fonts (fonts can be changed)
+- /var/jb/Library/Fonts

+The fonts in this directory are changeable if requested by the user.

 # **Guardian Directory**
-/var/jb/Library/LaunchDaemons
+- /var/jb/Library/LaunchDaemons

 # **For more directories, check here:**
-/var/jb/Library/
+- /var/jb/Library/

 # **About my daemons**